7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Step-by-step cleaning:

-- Remove roots: Use the included scraper tool to gently remove root mass from the silicone
+- Remove roots: Use the included Microgreen Medium Scraper to gently remove root mass from the silicone

 - Wash: Use warm water and free-and-clear soap (Dr. Bronner's or Seventh Generation work great)